wooster-core/Documentation/OBS: Troubleshooting Guide.md

 > Check the format of your drive by right-clicking on the drive and selecting Get Info.
 If the format says FAT32 then *sigh*, the OBS is finicky.
 Try using another USB drive.
 >
 > USB drives must be formatted as FAT32 or HFS+ in order to be used with the One Button Studio.
 Other formats will not work.
 You can use the Mac computers outside in the digital studio to format your USB Drive.
-If you want to change the format of your USB drive, please visit http://qsee.custhelp.com/app/answers/detail/a_id/2560/~/mac%3A-how-to-format-a-flash-drive-to-fat32-in-mac-os-x for step by step instructions on how to do so.
+If you want to change the format of your USB drive, please [follow this link](http://qsee.custhelp.com/app/answers/detail/a_id/2560/~/mac%3A-how-to-format-a-flash-drive-to-fat32-in-mac-os-x) for step by step instructions on how to do so.
 >
 > If it still doesn’t work, email the CoRE Consultants at core@wooster.edu.